 In this first tier, instead of ‘safety planning’ with the child or young person – focusing on the actions that they are able to take, those involved might additionally focus on ‘safety mapping’.
 This is where a child or young person is able to put their decisions in context by identifying individuals within the community that they could reach out to if they were feeling vulnerable.

 At the second tier, individuals and sectors involved in the contextual safeguarding framework should work to create resources and approaches for assessing and interacting with groups, education settings and public spaces, identified as ones in which children and young people have experienced abuse.

 This could include looking at ways to conduct observations in the community in the same way as they would in a home visit.
 This might incorporate creating safeguarding hubs within the community to build plans for contexts that have been assessed.
 At Tier 2 you would not only recognise the contexts in which a young person might be subject to abuse but actively work to tackle them.

 Contextual safeguarding in government policy

-Contextual safeguarding is referenced in the government’s guidance ‘Working Together to Safeguard Children’ and ‘Keeping Children Safe in Education’, also known as ‘KCSIE’, acknowledging that abuse in extra familial contexts creates child protection issues, and that environmental factors linked to this kind of abuse should be addressed.
+Contextual safeguarding is referenced in the government’s guidance ‘Working Together to Safeguard Children’ and ‘Keeping Children Safe in Education’, or ‘KCSIE’, acknowledging that abuse in extra-familial contexts creates child protection issues and that environmental factors linked to this kind of abuse should be addressed.